maudgrol/deepdiva/README.md

 number of samples between successive frames set to 1024.
 We set a time_major argument to True so that the orientation of the output is (time_slices, features), which can be used in a LSTM model architecture.
 We normalized the MFCC dataset based on the training dataset, rescaling the range of the data to [0,1].
 The scaling information is saved in a pickle file to be re-used on the validation dataset and on new data.
-The MFCC features are saved under '_mfcc.npy'.
+The MFCC features are saved under 'mfcc.npy'.

 ### Mel-spectrogram